Ralph Remington

-Ralph Remington (born January 2, 1963 in Philadelphia, Pennsylvania) is a multidisciplinary artistic leader and community builder, theater director, essayist, actor, writer, and former American politician.
-Ralph was appointed by Mayor London Breed as Director of Cultural Affairs for the San Francisco Arts Commission and the City and County of San Francisco in January 2021.
-Ralph is the former Deputy Director for Arts and Culture for the City of Tempe, Arizona.
-He also had artistic responsibility for the Tempe Center for the Arts as artistic director.
+Ralph Remington (born January 2, 1963) is an American former politician, artist, theater director and writer.
+He was appointed by Mayor London Breed as Director of Cultural Affairs for the San Francisco Arts Commission and the City and County of San Francisco in January 2021.
+Remington is the former Deputy Director for Arts and Culture for the City of Tempe, Arizona.
+He also had artistic responsibility for the Tempe Center for the Arts.
 Remington is the former Western Regional Director/Assistant Executive Director of Actors' Equity Association.
 In 2010 he became the Director of Theater and Musical Theater for the National Endowment for the Arts.
 He currently resides in San Francisco, California.
 Remington has written seven feature screenplays and two plays.

 He is founding producing artistic director of Pillsbury House Theatre, in Minneapolis Minnesota where he was also an elected member of the Minneapolis City Council.
 He served one term from 2006 through 2010.
-Ralph Remington is a US Army Veteran, certified AIDS/HIV educator, union member and former International Brotherhood of Teamsters organizer.
-He is currently a member of Screen Actors Guild and American Federation of Television and Radio Artists (SAG-AFTRA) and Actors' Equity Association (AEA).

 Early life

-Ralph grew up in West Philadelphia.
+Ralph Remington grew up in West Philadelphia.
 His parents are Ralph and Sadie Satterthwaite.
-He has two younger siblings Eric and Kristoffer Satterthwaite.
+He has two younger siblings.
 He attended Anderson Elementary School, Julia R. Masterman School and Turner Middle School.
 He was also a student at Central High School (Philadelphia) before leaving in his second year for The Philadelphia High School for the Creative and Performing Arts.
-Ralph Remington is a member of the first graduating class of The Philadelphia High School for the Creative and Performing Arts, in 1980, where he was President of the Student Council for two years.
-He was a Drama Major and a Dance Minor.
-He studied Ballet, Tap, Jazz and Modern at Philadanco.
-While in high school, Ralph was a TV moderator/host for the series Perspective Youth on the ABC-TV affiliate WPVI-TV in Philadelphia.
-Ralph changed his name professionally from Satterthwaite to Remington upon joining the acting unions in the 1980s.
-His first acting gig under an Equity contract was Soulful Scream of a Chosen Son with Rob Morrow, written by Ned Eisenberg, at The Philadelphia Festival Theater for New Plays.
-While living in New York City, he was a member of the company Thunder in the Light, under the direction of Remi Bosseau at The Whole Theatre, under artistic director Olympia Dukakis.
+Remington is a member of the first graduating class of The Philadelphia High School for the Creative and Performing Arts, in 1980.
+While in high school, he was a TV moderator/host for the series Perspective Youth on the ABC-TV affiliate WPVI-TV in Philadelphia.
+He changed his name professionally from Satterthwaite to Remington upon joining the acting unions in the 1980s.
+His first acting gig under an Equity contract was Soulful Scream of a Chosen Son at The Philadelphia Festival Theater for New Plays.
+While living in New York City, he was a member of the company Thunder in the Light.